feifeibear/ADMM-NeuralNetwork/README.md

 # Requirements
 - MATLAB version >= R2015a
-- ADMM-NeuralNetwork can only has GPU version; therefore, MATLAB and system have to support it.
+- ADMM-NeuralNetwork can only run on GPU version; therefore, MATLAB and system have to support it.

 # Neural Network Achitecture
 - NN has 2 hidden layers.
 You can change it in NeuralNetwork.m and main.m